MaximABMC/FinalProject17/README.md

 # FinalProject17
-The game is based on minecraft.
-The user will type to mine certain blocks.
-These blocks will then be sent to their inventory.
-When the player has enough wood blocks in their inventory they will be able to craft a wood pickaxe.
-This pickaxe will mine automatically for them.
-Eventually they will have enough blocks to craft a stone pickaxe.
-The stone pickaxe mines more blocks per second than the wood pickaxe.
-Eventually the player will craft a iron pickaxe then a gold one and finally a diamond pickaxe.
-Once the diamond pickaxe is unlocked the player will be able to fight the Ender Dragon.
-The Ender Dragon is the final boss of the game and defeating it is how you win.
+The game is based on the crafting system in Minecraft.
+The game has blocks and pickaxes.
+The player starts with no blocks and only their hand to use as a pickaxe.
+However they can mine wood.
+The wood is then sent to the player's inventory With that wood they can craft a wooden pickaxe.
+The wooden pickaxe mines faster than just the player's hand.
+Eventually the player will craft a stone pickaxe.
+The stone pickaxe is even more powerful than the wooden pickaxe.
+There are multiple tiers of pickaxes for the player to craft.
+The objective of the game is to craft the final pickaxe of the game, the diamond pickaxe.

+Credit:
+Gerstein- Helped with the mine and crafting functions.
+Stack Overflow- Helped with the git repo.